 Note 2: The SFSF is not assumed to have specific 3GPP application knowledge in order to perform discovery and selection.
 The SFSF matches the attributes that are requested by the service consumer in the service request to the attributes that are provided by the service producer at the NF Service instance registration, and identifies a set of suitable candidate NF Service instances based on the match and select an instance.

+NOTE 3: The SFSF may support different load balancing policies when selecting the NF Service instance.

+NOTE 4: The attributes in performing service instance discovery are carried in the header of the application layer protocol (defined in Stage 3) that carries the Service Request message sent by the service consumer to the SFSF.

 A.3) For model D1 the SFSF may not perform a full service discovery for each request received .
 For example, a request from a service consumer targeting a previously created resource in a service producer use the resource URI for selection of a member in a specific set of service producer instances without having to discover the set.